phanderson01/learn-csharp-milestones/README.md

 ## Chapter 1
 Getting to Know Your Environment (9–21)

 - [ ] ✏️ Open the reference manual for any component from inside Unity.
-Paste the link: [reference for transform](file:///Applications/Unity/Hub/Editor/2022.3.44f1/Documentation/en/Manual/class-Transform.html)
+Paste the link: file:///Applications/Unity/Hub/Editor/2022.3.44f1/Documentation/en/Manual/class-Transform.html
 - [ ] ✏️ Find the button to jump to the scripting reference the any reference manual page.
-Paste the link: [scripting reference for transform](file:///Applications/Unity/Hub/Editor/2022.3.44f1/Documentation/en/ScriptReference/Transform.html)
+Paste the link: file:///Applications/Unity/Hub/Editor/2022.3.44f1/Documentation/en/ScriptReference/Transform.html
 - [ ] ✏️ Search for the `Strings` class in [Microsoft's C# documents](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/).
 Paste the link: [programming with strings](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/strings/)